Bbalduzz/Ghost-Watchers-Cheat/README.md

 ### How to run
 ## Added Injector
 To use just download the zip folder in the [Releases](https://github.com/Bbalduzz/Ghost-Watchers-Cheat/releases/tag/GWESP) section, extract it and open `GW Injector.exe` with the game opened.
+For future releases, the injector is made so that you can only change the `GhostWatchersESP.dll` file in the folder.
+Just download the single dll file, remove the one in the GWC filder and replace it with the new one.
+(DONT CHANGE NAMES TO THE FILES OR MOVE THEM IN OTHER FOLDERS)

 https://user-images.githubusercontent.com/81587335/210766155-e8da3c02-dc2b-4e66-8f94-5d1f4f84f19c.mp4